-The audit committee, which consists of Oliver Kubli, Berndt A. E. Modig and Calvin W. Roberts, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
-In addition, the audit committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-Mr. Kubli serves as Chairman of the committee.
-The audit committee consists exclusively of members of our supervisory board who are financially literate, and Mr. Kubli and Mr. Modig are each considered an "audit committee financial expert" as defined by the SEC.
-Our board of directors has determined that Mr. Kubli, Mr. Modig and Mr. Roberts satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.
+The audit committee, which is expected to consist of Oliver Kubli, Alain Munoz and James I. Healy, will assist our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+In addition, the audit committee will be directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
+Mr. Kubli will serve as Chairman of the committee.
+The audit committee will consist exclusively of members of our supervisory board who are financially literate, and Mr. Kubli is considered an "audit committee financial expert" as defined by the SEC.
+Our board of directors has determined that Alain Munoz satisfies the "independence" requirements set forth in Rule 10A-3 under the Exchange Act and that upon the consummation of this offering Mr. Kubli will satisfy such "independence" requirements.

-The audit committee is governed by a charter that complies with Nasdaq rules.
-The audit committee is responsible for, among other things:
+The audit committee will be governed by a charter that complies with Nasdaq rules.
+Upon the completion of this offering, the audit committee will be responsible for, among other things:

-- n the appointment, compensation, retention and oversight of any auditor or accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services; - n pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - reviewing and discussing with the independent auditor its responsibilities under generally accepted auditing standards, the planned scope and timing of the independent auditor's annual audit plan(s) and significant findings from the audit; - n obtaining and reviewing a report from the independent auditor describing all relationships between the independent auditor and the Company consistent with the applicable PCAOB requirements regarding the independent auditor's communications with the audit committee concerning independence; - n confirming and evaluating the rotation of the audit partners on the audit engagement team as required by law; - reviewing with management and the independent auditor, in separate meetings whenever the Audit Committee deems appropriate, any analyses or other written communications prepared by the Management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative IFRS methods on the financial statements; and other critical accounting policies and practices of the Company; - n reviewing, in conjunction with the Chief Executive Officer and Chief Financial Officer of the Company, the Company's disclosure controls and procedures and internal control over financial reporting; - n establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters; - n approving or ratifying any related person transaction (as defined in our related person transaction policy) in accordance with our related person transaction policy.
+- n the appointment, compensation, retention and oversight of any auditor or accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services; - n pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - n reviewing and discussing with the independent auditor its responsibilities under generally accepted auditing standards, the planned scope and timing of the independent auditor's annual audit plan(s) and significant findings from the audit; - n obtaining and reviewing a report from the independent auditor describing all relationships between the independent auditor and the Company consistent with the applicable PCAOB requirements regarding the independent auditor's communications with the audit committee concerning independence; - n confirming and evaluating the rotation of the audit partners on the audit engagement team as required by law; - reviewing with management and the independent auditor, in separate meetings whenever the Audit Committee deems appropriate, any analyses or other written communications prepared by the Management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative IFRS methods on the financial statements; and other critical accounting policies and practices of the Company; - n reviewing, in conjunction with the Chief Executive Officer and Chief Financial Officer of the Company, the Company's disclosure controls and procedures and internal control over financial reporting; - n establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters; - n approving or ratifying any related person transaction (as defined in our related person transaction policy) in accordance with our related person transaction policy.